How bloggers make money?

 - Selling: own books, courses, podcasting plugin, affiliate marketing, sponsorships.

-Pat for a long time showed a very fancy graph directly on the homepage for the public as a proof.
-Plus frequently making income reports for nearly 10 years, which many people were curious to look at (me either).
+Pat for a long time showed a very fancy graph directly on the homepage for the public as proof.
+Plus frequently made income reports for nearly 10 years, which many people were curious to look at (me either).
 Here is the last screenshot back in 2019 from the internet archive.
-Nowadays he's probably making too much to show off 🙂
+Nowadays he’s probably making too much to show off 🙂

 Detailed by Glen Allsopp

 - Pages indexed by Google: 92 (seems like all blog posts are noindex nofollow and only the most important content visible to search engines)